Compilation of Final Fantasy VII

 The Compilation of Final Fantasy VII is a metaseries produced by Square Enix.
 A subseries stemming from the main Final Fantasy franchise, it is a collection of video games, animated features, and short stories set in the world and continuity of Final Fantasy VII (1997).
 Officially announced in 2003 with the reveal of Final Fantasy VII: Advent Children, the series' core products are three video games and one film release.
 Alongside these are tie-in products and spin-offs including books, mobile games, and an original video animation.
 Advent Children and the mobile title Before Crisis are a sequel and prequel to VII respectively, focusing on Cloud Strife, the original game's main protagonist, and covert operatives known as the Turks.
 Crisis Core follows Zack Fair, a minor character in VII, while Dirge of Cerberus, a sequel to Advent Children, follows Vincent Valentine, one of the original's optional characters.
-The series has since been expanded to include more products, most notably a planned trilogy of games remaking the 1997 original; the first installment in this trilogy, Final Fantasy VII Remake, was released in 2020, while the second installment, Final Fantasy VII Rebirth, was released in 2024.
+The series has since been expanded to include more products, most notably a planned trilogy of games remaking the 1997 original; the first installment in this trilogy, Final Fantasy VII Remake, was released in 2020, while the second installment, Final Fantasy VII Rebirth, was released in 2024 and the third and final installment, Final Fantasy VII Revelation, will release in 2027.

 The series was conceived by Yoshinori Kitase, the original game's director, and Tetsuya Nomura, the main character designer.
 Nomura would become the main designer for each entry in the Compilation.
 Other returning staff include writer Kazushige Nojima, art director Yusuke Naora, and composer Nobuo Uematsu.
 The video games belong to different genres, with none of them being traditional role-playing games due to production pressures related to the genre.
 While the first title revealed was Advent Children, it ran into delays during post-production, so the first Compilation title to be released was the mobile game Before Crisis.

 Of the core titles, Before Crisis is the only one still unreleased in the west due to issues with overseas platform compatibility and staff changes.
 Reception of titles in the Compilation has been mixed, with Advent Children being praised for its visuals and criticized for its confusing nature.
-Before Crisis, Crisis Core, Remake and Rebirth have all received praise from critics, while Dirge of Cerberus garnered a mixed response.
+Before Crisis, Crisis Core, Remake, and Rebirth have all received praise from critics, while Dirge of Cerberus garnered a mixed response.
 The presentation of the Compilation as a whole has met with a mixed response, and later staff linked it to the decline of the Final Fantasy series' prestige in the West.
 The Compilation inspired the creation of Fabula Nova Crystallis Final Fantasy, a similar subseries of linked video games.